NrichAI/Sounds-Like-Me/README.md

 Most personality tools ask you to describe yourself.

-Self-report is the dominant methodology — answer 100 questions about how you think, feel, and behave, and receive a profile based on your own account of yourself.
-The limitations are well-documented.
-Social desirability bias.
-Inconsistent self-perception.
-The gap between who we believe we are and how we actually engage with the world.
+Self-report is the dominant methodology — answer a questionnaire about how you think, feel, and behave, and receive a profile based on your own account of yourself.
+The limitations are well-documented: social desirability bias, inconsistent self-perception, and the gap between who we believe we are and how we actually engage with the world.

-> **The result:** Personality profiles that reflect self-image rather than psychological reality — useful as a starting point, limited as a foundation for adaptive AI systems.

-Music preference offers a different signal entirely.

-You don't choose how music makes you feel.
-Your responses to sound — what draws you in, what leaves you cold, what energises or unsettles you — are grounded in neurological and psychological patterns that operate below conscious self-presentation.
-They are harder to game, harder to rationalise, and more consistent across time.
+Music preference offers a different signal.
+Your responses to sound — what draws you in, what leaves you cold — operate below conscious self-presentation.
+They are harder to game and more consistent across time.

 **This is the foundation Sounds Like Me is built on.**